aws-samples/aws-iot-ota-deployment-tool/README.md

 * region:
     * the region that will be used in this test
 * iotApiSleepTime:
-    * the delay time for each time calling AWS IoT api
+    * the delay time for each time calling AWS IoT api (suggest iotApiSleepTime > 50 at least)
 * fileChunkSize:
     * To calculate md5 sum of the file, the file will be divided into chunks and calculate the hash value and combine the results as the file’s md5 sum value, if the file can not be divide by the chunk size, the remainder will be hashed alone.
 * targetSelection: